SeldonIO/alibi/doc/source/overview/high_level.md

 Local feature attribution asks how each feature in a given instance contributes to its prediction.
 In the case of an image this would highlight those pixels that make the model give the output it does.
-Note this differs subtly from local scoped rules in that they find the minimum subset of features required to give a prediction whereas local feature attribution creates a heat map that tells us each features contribution to the overall outcome.
+Note this differs subtly from Local Necessary Features in that they find the minimum subset of features required to give a prediction whereas local feature attribution creates a heat map that tells us each features contribution to the overall outcome.

-A common issue with some attribution methods is that you must measure the contribution with respect to some baseline point.
-The choice of baseline should capture a blank state in which the model makes essentially no prediction or assigns probability of classes equally.
-A common choice for image classification is an image set to black.
-This works well in many cases but sometimes fails to be a good choice.
-For instance for a model that classifies images taken at night using an image with every pixel set to black means the attribution method with undervalue the use of dark pixels in attributing the contribution of each feature to the classification.
-This is due to the contribution being calculated relative to the baseline which in this case is already dark.

 A good use of local feature attribution is to detect that a classifier trained on images is focusing on the correct features of an image in order to infer the class.
 As an example suppose you have a model trained to detect breeds of